maxxiimo/the-front-end-manifesto/Foundation Styles.md

 ### Moving Forward

-Undoubtedly, you will add a lot more to the structure above.
-Here are some tips to keep things as organized as I have laid out above and in the [starter CSS][].
+You will add a lot more to the structure above.
+As you do so, here are some tips to keep things as organized as I have laid out above in the [starter CSS][].

 #### Modularize Styles

 Modularizing your styles is a great way to keep things organized.
 The degree of separation/modularization depends on your personal and/or teams preferences and project needs.
-In our [starter files][starter CSS] we use partials.
-As you add more partials consider the following:
+As you add more styles, and consequently partials, consider the following:

-1. Group related partials together by using a common prefix:
+1. Group related partials together with a common prefix:

         _homepage_form.sass